Erwin School Library Weekly Update

 Walk to End Alzheimer's

 We will kick of the school year with a service learning project to benefit Alzheimer's research.
 School staff, students and families will be invited to participate in the Walk to End Alzheimer's on September 19.
 Students will raise money for the Alzheimer's Association and will participate in an assembly to learn about the disease.
 A speaker from the Alzheimer's Association will speak to students on September 1.
-The PreK-2nd grade assembly will be at 1:30.
-The 3rd-5th grade assembly will be at 2:00.

 Teachers should plan to discuss the project in class using resources from the Alzheimer's Association website.